India’s Cola Titans Go Head-to-Head

 PepsiCo and Coca-Cola’s Established Marketing Campaigns:

-- Coca-Cola’s Iconic Campaigns: Campaigns like “Share a Coke” and “Taste the Feeling” have connected deeply with audiences, associating the brand with friendship, memories, and togetherness.
+- Coca-Cola’s Iconic Campaigns: Ads like “Share a Coke” and “Taste the Feeling” create a strong emotional connection with consumers and help them associate the brand with camaraderie, memories, and community.

 Challenges and Future Prospects